ryoox001/gscaCTA/README.md

 # JRyoo001_CTA
 Project for developing a package for confirmatory tetrad analysis within GSCA

-Since Ryoo and Hwang (2017) introduced CTA within GSCA, it has been asked to develop a package in R
+Since Ryoo and Hwang (2017) introduced CTA within GSCA, it has been asked to develop a package in R. This project is for address the request.